montagestudio/docs.montagestudio.com/montagejs/serialization-format.md

 * Matching brackets.
 Obviously, each open bracket must have a matching close bracket.

 MontageJS reports any formatting errors in the console when you run the application.
+For details on valid JSON formatting, please see http://www.json.org/.